PrashamTrivedi/AWS_C002_Notes/IAM.md

     - E.G.: If SCP allows S3,ElastiCache and EC2 Access and IAM allows S3,RDS and EC2 access, user can only use S3 and EC2.
     - Though user can use RDS by IAM grants, but SCP has implicit deny on RDS user can't use RDS when accessing through organization.
     - Same way user can use ElastiCache by SCP grants, but IAM has implicit deny on ElastiCache user can't use ElastiCache.

+## IAM Certificate Store
+- Allows 3rd Party certificate to be uploaded to IAM.